orempel/twiboot/README.md

 ## Operation ##
-twiboot is installed in the bootloader memory region and executed directly after reset (BOOTRST fuse is programmed).
+twiboot is installed in the bootloader section and executed directly after reset (BOOTRST fuse is programmed).
+For MCUs without bootloader section see [Virtual bootloader section](#virtual-bootloader-section) below.

-While running, twiboot configures the TWI peripheral as slave device and waits for valid protocol messages directed to its address on the TWI/I2C bus.
+While running, twiboot configures the TWI/USI peripheral as slave device and waits for valid protocol messages directed to its address on the TWI/I2C bus.
 The slave address is configured during compile time of twiboot.
 When receiving no messages for 1000ms after reset, the bootloader exits and executes the main application at address 0x0000.